top of page

 Estate Layout

-Situated on terraced hillsides, Ming Wah Dai Ha, sandwiched between the hills and the sea, boasts a quiet and green environment.
-Given the local geographical features, architects worked tirelessly on the layout of the estate.
-While attempting to build as many residential units as possible to house families, they also aimed to build ample public spaces, bringing a healthy living environment and neighbor relations.
-For instance, each block is equipped with a roofed playground on the ground level.
-The vast public spaces between two blocks feature unrestricted views and natural ventilation.
-These designs are in line with the principles of the Housing Society when planning public housing estates.
-“In spite of the demand for more housing the Society must keep to reasonable standards of density and not forced into cramming more families on a site than it honestly feels it can manage successfully.
+Situated on terraced hillsides and sandwiched between the hills and the sea, Ming Wah Dai Ha boasts a quiet and green environment.
+With the local geographical features in mind, architects worked tirelessly on the layout of the estate to build not just as many residential units as possible to house families, but also ample public spaces to help create a healthy living environment and a better neighbourhood.
+For instance, each block featured a covered playground on the ground level.05 The vast public spaces between two blocks were blessed with unrestricted views and natural ventilation06, reflecting the Housing Society’s planning principles for public housing estates.
+Citing a quote from the Housing Society’s annual report: “In spite of the demand for more housing the Society must keep to reasonable standards of density and not be forced into cramming more families on a site than it honestly feels it can manage successfully.
 Car parks should not replace children’s playgrounds but by more skillful planning both must be provided.
-Adequate open spaces and gardens are more important than ever in planning estates with multi-storey buildings and our estates can be examples of how a balanced plan can be produced.”
+Adequate open spaces and gardens are more important than ever in planning estates with multi-storey buildings and our estates can be examples of how a balanced plan can be produced.”07

 Interior Structure and Spaces